dkim3110/c_mkproj/README.md

 └── README.md
 ```

-You can use the `--help` to see the exact folder structures whenever you want.
+You can use `--help` to see the exact folder structures whenever you want.
 ```
 mkproj --help
 ```